 DOGLondon2010.
-This is the story of Akane Takayama’s award winning DOG Sculpture Installation in London during 2010.
+This is the story of Akane Takayama’s award-winning DOG Sculpture Installation in London in 2010.
 A groundbreaking work based on very simple concepts but involving many layers, not least possibly the first intrinsic use of Social Media as a fundamental element of the installation long before “selfies” were ever a vogue.
 Ostensibly a simple work, DOG is a complex construction delivering a raft of outcomes for the communities involved.
-Takayama’s vision of conceptual contemporary art potentially being a vehicle for community expression and redifining it beyond the world of wealthy patronage and the institution of galleries is realised in her DOG sculptures.
+Takayama’s vision of conceptual contemporary art potentially being a vehicle for community expression and redefining it beyond the world of wealthy patronage and the institution of galleries is realised in her DOG sculptures.

 This web page tells the story of an astonishing contemporary art sculpture and how it impacts on communities.

 Note: estimated audience figures are based on the numbers of the leaflets handed out on the day.

 Akane Takayama conceived of her DOG installation in 2008 when she found the model of a dog in a waste skip in the back streets of central London.
 The model itself was a cheap, poorly constructed item and its forlorn position in the rubbish of society attracted her to ideas of value and how we place a value on the material world around us.
 She started work in her studio in Hackney, East London, looking at a design and structure of a work of contemporary public art.
 In this process, she evaluated the materials and the structure, considered the idea of creating an iconic form and then producing it in such numbers that the size and extent of the sculpture would create a memorable impact.